An Early History of numbers 1 to 25 High Street East, Glossop.

 It has not been possible to find out exactly when Hepworth's took the shop but we know it was before 7 July 1905 as the Glossop-dale Chronicle and North Derbyshire Reporter of that date carried the first of several advertisements by the Executors of J. H. Parkinson Ltd (dental services) announcing that they would attend every Friday & Saturday over Hepworth's Tailors, Norfolk Square (sic).
 The services were provided there until the end of September 1909 when the firm started to offer them through the shops of Mrs Large, initially at 79 High Street East and then at 8 High Street East.

-Between 1925 and 1928, Barclays Bank had moved to 1 High Street East and must have acquired number 2 Norfolk Street at the same time.
-The properties were completely redeveloped and the bank building is still there at the time of writing (though the bank closed in 2021).
+Hepworths were listed in the 1925 Kelly's directory but closed that year and number 1 High Street East & number 2 Norfolk Street were acquired by Barclays Bank.
+The properties were demolished and completely redeveloped, the new bank opening in 1927.
+The bank building is still there at the time of writing (though the bank closed in 2021).

 3/3a High Street East